webfirmframework/minimal-production-ready-projects/README.md

 ___

-The project is based on wffweb-3.0.1-SNAPSHOT.
+The projects are based on wffweb-3.0.1-SNAPSHOT.
 You can replace this version with wffweb-3.0.1 once that version is released.

 ___